-- Stock B has changed its price by +1 percent, -2 percent and -1 percent over that same period of time.
+- Stock B has changed its price by +1%, -2% and -1% over that same period of time.

 Even though Stock B’s performance is objectively worse for the investor, its price has changed far less than Stock A. This makes it less volatile.
 As a result, Stock A has a higher variance than Stock B does.
 Investors will also refer to this as the asset’s “standard deviation.”
 Investors can measure variance over many periods of time.
 It is common to do so over one year.

 The asset’s expected return is calculated based on what you know about its past returns along with its past volatility.
 While the specifics of calculating expected return are beyond the scope of this article, we explain it in detail in our article on the Capital Asset Pricing Model.
-However expected return is quite important, because it tells you the payoff you should expect.
+However, the expected return is quite important because it tells you the payoff you should expect.

-For example, say Stock A has an expected return of 5 percent.
-This means that based on its gains, losses and volatility, the odds are that it will probably grow by about 5 percent.
-That doesn’t mean that it will go up by 5 percent at any given time.
-It might shoot up by 50 percent then lose 30 percent of its value, leaving you with just a 5 percent total gain.
-Or it might jump by 50 percent and stay there or lose 30 percent without the initial gain.
+For example, say Stock A has an expected return of 5%.
+This means that based on its gains, losses and volatility, the odds are that it will probably grow by about 5%.
+That doesn’t mean that it will go up by 5% at any given time.
+It might shoot up by 50% and then lose 30% of its value, leaving you with just a 5% total gain.
+Or it might jump by 50% and stay there or lose 30% without the initial gain.

 But by and large, expected return tells you what will probably happen over the long term based on what has happened in the past.